“Katz’s world—of animals and humans and their combined generosity of spirit—is a place you’re glad you’ve been.” —The Boston Globe

 No one brings to life the remarkable bond between humans and their dogs like New York Times bestselling author Jon Katz.
 He has warmed our spirits with enchanting tales and keen observations of his animal menagerie—the dogs, sheep, chickens, and other residents of Bedlam Farm.

-Jon Katz has written twenty-two books: eight novels, one collection of short stories, and thirteen works of nonfiction-including Soul of a Dog, Izzy & Lenore, Dog Days, A Good Dog, The Dogs of Bedlam Farm, and The Second Chance Dog.
+Jon Katz has written twenty-three books: eight novels, one collection of short stories, and fourteen works of nonfiction, including Saving Simon, Soul of a Dog, Izzy & Lenore, Dog Days, A Good Dog, The Dogs of Bedlam Farm, and The Second Chance Dog.
 Katz is also a photographer and the author of two children’s books, Meet the Dogs of Bedlam Farm and Lenore Finds a Friend.
 He has written for The New York Times, The Wall Street Journal, Slate, Rolling Stone, and the AKC Gazette.
 He has worked for CBS News, The Boston Globe, The Washington Post, and The Philadelphia Inquirer.

 THE SECOND CHANCE DOG (Memoir, 2013)

-From New York Times bestselling author Jon Katz comes a wise, uplifting, and poignant memoir of finding love against all odds, and the power of second chances for both people and dogs.
+A wise, uplifting, and poignant memoir of finding love against all odds, and the power of second chances for both people and dogs.
 In 2007, a few years after purchasing Bedlam Farm in upstate New York, Jon Katz met Maria Wulf, a quiet, sensitive artist hoping to rekindle her creative spark.
 He felt a connection with her immediately, but a formidable obstacle stood in the way: Maria’s dog, Frieda.
 A rottweiler-shepherd mix who had been abandoned by her previous owner in the Adirondacks, Frieda was ferociously protective and barely tamed.
 But to Maria, Frieda was sweet and loyal, her beloved guard dog and devoted friend.
 While he and Maria grew closer, Jon was having a tougher time charming Frieda to his side.
-Armed with a singular determination, unlimited patience, and five hundred dollars’ worth of beef jerky, Jon refused to give up on Frieda-or on his chance with Maria.
-Written with stunning emotional clarity and full of warm yet practical wisdom, The Second-Chance Dog is a testament to how animals can make us better people, and how it’s never too late to find love.
+Armed with a singular determination, unlimited patience, and five hundred dollars’ worth of beef jerky, Jon refused to give up on Frieda—or on his chance with Maria.
+Written with stunning emotional clarity and full of warm yet practical wisdom, The Second Chance Dog is a testament to how animals can make us better people, and how it’s never too late to find love.

 DANCING DOGS (Stories, 2012)

-With his signature insight and gift for storytelling, Katz shares sixteen stories about one of life’s most unique relationships: In the title story, a housekeeper loses her job, but discovers her four-legged “children”have some toe-tapping talents that just may get the whole family back on its feet.
-In “Puppy Commando,”a shy grade-school outcast forges an instant connection with a beagle puppy she meets at a shelter-and risks everything to keep him.
-“Gracie’s Last Walk”features a woman who must find a way to say goodbye to her beloved golden retriever-but ends up saying hello to someone unexpected.
-“The Dog Who Kept Men Away”shows that not all humans pass the “sniff”test when it comes to canines who possess an excellent judge of character.
-And in “Guardian Angel,”a widower going through a painful transition finds the greatest comfort in the unlikeliest of sources-a funny-looking pug named Gus.
-Whether sitting, staying, and rolling over, in the barnyard, shelters, or home, sweet, home, the creatures in Dancing Dogs are genuinely inspiring and utterly memorable.
+With his signature insight and gift for storytelling, Katz shares sixteen stories about one of life’s most unique relationships: in the title story, a housekeeper loses her job, but discovers her four-legged “children” have some toe-tapping talents that just may get the whole family back on its feet.
+In “Puppy Commando,” a shy grade-school outcast forges an instant connection with a beagle puppy she meets at a shelter—and risks everything to keep him.
+“Gracie’s Last Walk” features a woman who must find a way to say goodbye to her beloved golden retriever but ends up saying hello to someone unexpected.
+“The Dog Who Kept Men Away” shows that not all humans pass the “sniff” test when it comes to canines who possess an excellent judge of character.
+And in “Guardian Angel,” a widower going through a painful transition finds the greatest comfort in the unlikeliest of sources—a funny-looking pug named Gus.
+Whether sitting, staying, or rolling over, in the barnyard, shelters, or home, sweet home, the creatures in Dancing Dogs are genuinely inspiring and utterly memorable.

 RUNNING TO THE MOUNTAIN (Memoir, 2000)